-- 1.1 This is the 11th annual pay policy statement for the period 1st April, 2023-31st March, 2024.
+1.1 This is the 11th annual pay policy statement for the period 1st April, 2024- 31st March, 2025.
 This pay policy statement provides the framework for decision making on pay, and in particular, decision-making on Senior Pay, under Section 112 of the Local Government Act 1972 the Council has 'the power to appoint officers on such reasonable terms and conditions as the Council thinks fit'.
-This Pay Policy statement sets out the Council's approach to pay in accordance with the requirements of s38 (1) of the Localism Act 2011 which requires English and Welsh Local Authorities to produce and publish a Pay Policy Statement each financial year, detailing: - a.
+This Pay Policy statement sets out the Council's approach to pay in accordance with the requirements of s38 (1) of the Localism Act 2011 which requires English and Welsh Local Authorities to produce and publish a Pay Policy Statement each financial year, detailing:

+- a.
 The Council's Policies towards all aspects and elements of the remuneration of Chief Officers - b.
 Their approach to the publication of and access to information relating to all aspects of the remuneration of Chief Officers

 - c.
 The Council's Policies towards the remuneration of its lowest paid employees (including the definition adopted and reasons for it) - d.
-The relationship between the remuneration of its Chief Officers and other employees. - 1.2 Local Authorities are large complex organisations with multi-million pound budgets.
+The relationship between the remuneration of its Chief Officers and other employees.

+1.2 Local Authorities are large complex organisations with multi-million pound budgets.
 They have a very wide range of functions and provide and/or commission a wide range of essential services.
 The general approach to remuneration levels may therefore differ from one group of employees to another to reflect specific circumstances at a local, Welsh or UK national level.
-It will also need to be flexible when required to address a variety of changing circumstances whether foreseeable or not. - 1.3 The Local Government Settlement for 2023 to 2024 increased to 8.2% from the indicative settlement increases of 3.5%.
-The indicative settlement for 2024 to 2025 has risen from 2.4% to 3%.
-Although this was very welcome from a planning perspective it does indicate that difficult decisions will be required over the coming years.
-There continues to be an ever growing list of significant economic and demand pressures related to inflation (e.g. pay, energy), social care, support for schools, benefits, the supply of goods and services in the supply chain (and the impact on our capital plan).
-Although the position is moving swiftly and liable to change the current projections indicate that pressures of £25-30m at for next year will require funding.
-Even after taking into account an annual Council Tax increase of 3.8%, and the indicative RSG settlement of 3%, shortfalls remain of between £15-22m.
-Similar pressures are being experienced by other Welsh local authorities.
-The position for 2025/26 remains even more uncertain as the current UK Government spending plans end in 24/25 and therefore WG cannot provide an indicative settlement.
-The council has a Medium Term Financial Strategy and robust Budget Process which aims to identify, assess and agree budget proposals in a planned and timely way. - 1.4 Approval of the Pay Policy Statement is required by Full Council as required by the legislation, this policy statement will come into immediate effect and will be subject to review on a minimum of an annual basis in accordance with the relevant legislation prevailing at that time.
+It will also need to be flexible when required to address a variety of changing circumstances whether foreseeable or not.

+1.3 The council, like every other council in the UK, faces significant financial challenges over the medium term.
+In setting the 2024/25 budget the costs of providing services is set to increase by £24.5m (c10%) from inflationary pressures such as pay and increases in demand and costs of providing Social Care.
+The majority of the councils funding (c75%) comes from the Welsh Government in the Local Government Settlement.
+The increase in Welsh Government funding equated to £7m (3.8%), which considering the council's pressures resulted in a significant funding gap of £17.5m.
+The gap had to be addressed by making savings, raising income and cutting services by £10.5m and raising Council Tax by 9.34%.
+The challenge is set to continue in the medium term and is very uncertain.
+The current UK Government spending plans end in 2024/25 and therefore Welsh Government cannot provide an indicative future settlement.
+Inflation and increases in demand for and complexity of needs for services continue to put pressure on the costs of delivering services.
+The scale of the financial challenge facing the council should not be underestimated.
+The council has a Medium Term Financial Strategy and robust Budget Process which aims to identify, assess and agree budget proposals in a planned and timely way.
+Funding pressures are difficult to forecast but are ranging from £15m to £27m in 2025/26.
+Similar ranges are forecast for 2026/27 and 2027/28.
+The council is planning to take action to reduce the projected net expenditure by c£21m in 2025/26 to set a balanced budget.

+1.4 Approval of the Pay Policy Statement is required by Full Council as required by the legislation, this policy statement will come into immediate effect and will be subject to review on a minimum of an annual basis in accordance with the relevant legislation prevailing at that time.